Nathan-Catapang/LearningJournal/cs50/cs50x/README.md

 - Continuation

 ### Day 58, (Sept 23, 2026)
-- reviewd about the chatbot exercise and the concepts about multi-turn conversation
+- reviewed about the chatbot exercise and the concepts about multi-turn conversation

+### Day 59, (Sept 24, 2026)
+- started implementing system prompts to message parameters

+### Day 60, (Sept 25, 2026)